Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 ## 4. Scoring model

 This is rules-based, intentionally - every score change is auditable.
 No ML (machine learning), no opaque thresholds, every weight is set by hand and justified by the malware behavior it's meant to catch.
-Weights and thresholds will be retuned as additional telemetry sources are added - adding minifilter (filesystem) or WFP (network) telemetry would change the optimal scoring model.
+Weights and thresholds would need retuning if additional telemetry sources were added - minifilter (filesystem) or WFP (network) telemetry would change the optimal scoring model.

 The current model uses these primitives and bonuses (read `usermode/client/detections.cpp` for ground truth):